AdobeDocs/commerce-learn.en/help/api-mesh/aio-projects-workspaces.md

 ---
 title: Working with projects and workspaces
 description: Discover how to use Adobe Developer console to work with projects and workspaces.
 landing-page-description: Discover how to use Adobe Developer console.
 Learn about projects and workspaces to be used with API Mesh.
 short-description: Discover how to use Adobe Developer console.
 Learn about projects and workspaces to be used with API Mesh.
 kt: 11803
 doc-type: tutorial
 audience: all
 last-substantial-update: 2023-2-8
+exl-id: ab51f68c-5d28-495b-8472-27b60c4aa8c1
 ---
 # Working with projects and workspaces

 This tutorial discusses creating a project and workspace to contain your mesh.
 This work happens predominately in the [Adobe Developer console](https://developer.adobe.com/console){target="_blank"} UI.